pansift/p3/README.md

 Please see the uninstall script here: [Uninstall script](Scripts/uninstall.sh)

-## Package Based Uninstall (UI or command line)
+## 3. Package-Based Uninstall (UI or command line)

 Simply open the [PanSift Uninstaller](Pansift_Uninstaller.pkg) package and follow along.
-It will ask you for your password and if it can access System Events to remove the PanSift Login Item
+It will ask you for your password and if it can access "System Events" and "Documents" to remove PanSift including its "Login Item".

 > :information_source: you can also run the [PanSift Uninstaller](Pansift_Uninstaller.pkg) package from the command line as root (or with sudo) via something like: `sudo installer -pkg Pansift_Uninstaller.pkg -target /Applications/` which can be useful in remote management scenarios.
+Make sure you specify the correct path to the PKG file once you have prepositioned it after download.